dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 concurrent access to a database, and will refuse to start if it detects that a server is already accessing a database.

+Multiple simultaneous threads can access SimpleDBM.
+Multiple transactions can be executed in parallel.
+SimpleDBM is fully multi-threaded and supports concurrent reads and writes.

 Internally, SimpleDBM operates on logical entities called Storage Containers.
 From an implementation point of view, Storage Containers are mapped to files.

 Tables and Indexes are stored in Containers known as TupleContainers and IndexContainers, respectively.
+Each container is identified by a numeric ID, called the Container ID.
+Internally, SimpleDBM reserves the container ID zero (0), so the first available ID is one (1).

-The SimpleDBM database initially consists of a set of transaction log files, a lock file and a special container used internally by SimpleDBM.
+The SimpleDBM database initially consists of a set of transaction log files, a lock file and a special container (ID 0) used internally by SimpleDBM.

 SimpleDBM binaries